timurgaleev/telegram_login/README.md

 Linux - login from the system - send a message msg telegram Send an alert message via a telegram for each input to the server

-Copy the files to / usr / bin
+Copy the files to /usr/bin

 Run the following commands to add the script to the logon file.